vitali-fedulov/images3/README.md

 [Detailed explanation](https://vitali-fedulov.github.io/algorithm-for-perceptual-image-comparison.html), also as a [PDF](https://github.com/vitali-fedulov/research/blob/main/Algorithm%20for%20perceptual%20image%20comparison.pdf).

-Summary: Images are resized to small squares of fixed size (here called "icon").
-A box filter is run against the resized images to calculate average color values.
-Then Euclidean distance between the icons is used to give the similarity verdict.
+Summary: Images are resized in a special way to squares of fixed size called "icons".
+Euclidean distance between the icons is used to give the similarity verdict.
 Also image proportions are used to avoid matching images of distinct shape.

 If you need to increase precision: Since icon is a tiny compressed representation of the whole large image, in some cases you may want to increase precision by comparing image sub-parts.
 For that you can generate your own image.Image for image sub-parts and compare icons for those sub-parts.